 With two observatories, ANU was at the forefront of astronomical research in the southern hemisphere and also became the first institution in the country to establish a research centre dedicated to the interaction between resources, environment and society.

-Professor Brian Schmidt, together with international colleagues, was awarded the 2011 Nobel Prize in Physics for the extraordinary discovery that the expansion of the universe is accelerating.
+Professor Brian Schmidt AC, together with international colleagues, was awarded the 2011 Nobel Prize in Physics for the extraordinary discovery that the expansion of the universe is accelerating.

 Appointed in 1949, the long-standing contribution of microbiologist Professor Frank Fenner is unprecedented.
 A visionary in his philosophy, Fenner was distinguished by his ability to advance cross disciplinary research.
 Combining scholarly expertise in medicine with evolutionary biology, Fenner’s work on the myxoma virus changed the way the scientific community thought about the evolution of disease.